privacyidea/privacyidea/doc/installation/upgrade.rst

 You need to update the database models::

-   pi-manage.py db stamp 4f32a4e1bf33 -d path/to/migrations
+   pi-manage db stamp 4f32a4e1bf33 -d path/to/migrations
-   pi-manage.py db upgrade -d path/to/migrations
+   pi-manage db upgrade -d path/to/migrations

 .. note:: You need to specify the path to the migrations scripts.
    This could be /usr/lib/privacyidea/migrations.